MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Best practices for proactive messaging

-Sending proactive messages to users is a very effective way to communicate with your users.
+Sending proactive messages to users is an effective way to communicate.
 However, from their perspective, this message can appear completely unprompted, and in the case of welcome messages, it is the first time they have interacted with your app.
 Therefore, it is very important to use proactive messaging sparingly, not spam your users, and provide enough information to let users understand why they are receiving the messages.

 ### Welcome messages

 When proactive messaging is used to send a welcome message to a user, there is no context for why the users receive the message.
-This is also the first time users interact with your app.
+This is also the first-time users interact with your app.
 It is an opportunity to create a good first impression.
 The best welcome messages must include:

-* Why a user is receiving the message: It must be very clear to the user why they are receiving the message.
-If your bot was installed in a channel and you sent a welcome message to all users, let them know what channel it was installed in and who installed it.
+* Why a user is receiving the message: It must be clear to the user why they are receiving the message.
+If your bot was installed in a channel, send a welcome message to all the users, let them know what channel it was installed in and who installed it.
 * What do you offer: Users must be able to identify what they can do with your app and what value can you bring to them.
 * What should they do next: Invite users to try out a command, or interact with your app.